LoopKit/loopdocs/docs/loop-3/omnipod.md

 When you tap on the `Notifcation Settings` row, the graphic below is displayed.
 The notifications are a combination of beeps on the Pod with associated modal alerts on the phone app that must be acknowledged to prevent future beeps.

+If a pod is active, you can modify the Expiration Reminder and Low Reservoir Reminder for that Pod as applicable

+The defaults for futures Pods are always accessible
-* Expiration Reminder Default: changes the reminder time for any future Pod (not the current one)
+* Expiration Reminder Default: changes the reminder time for any future Pod
-* Scheduled Reminder: affects the reminder for the current Pod (not future Pods)
-    * If no Pod is connected, you will not see the Scheduled Reminder section
-* Low Reservoir Reminder: changes the reminder level for the current Pod and all future Pods
+* Low Reservoir Reminder: changes the reminder level for all future Pods
-    * If no Pod is connected, the app will not allow you to modify this setting
-    * Change it after the next Pod is paired
 * Critical Alerts: Information row about which alerts can be silenced by phone settings

 ![Notification selection screen to set up default reminders](img/omnipod-notification.svg){width="300"}